 An example is how we numerically represent colors in the RGB system, where each number in the vector describes how red, green, or blue a color is.
 E.g., the following green color can be represented as [6, 205, 0] in the RGB system.

 But fitting more complex data, such as words, sentences, or text, into a meaningful series of numbers isn’t trivial.
-This is where Machine Learning models come in: Machine Learning models enable us to represent the contextual meaning of, e.g., a word as a vector because they have learned to represent the relationship between different words in a vector space.
-These types of Machine Learning models that can generate embeddings from unstructured data are also called embedding model or vectorizer.
+This is where AI models come in: AI models enable us to represent the contextual meaning of, e.g., a word as a vector because they have learned to represent the relationship between different words in a vector space.
+AI models that can generate embeddings from unstructured data are also called embedding models or vectorizers.
 Below, you can see an example of the three-dimensional vector space of the RGB system with a few sample data points (colors).

 This is why it is important to use the same embedding model for all your data to ensure it is in the respective vector space.